 All tuition and fees must be paid in full two weeks prior to the first day of class.
-Any NSF returned checks must be paid in full by cash or cashier's check along with bounced check fees charged to DBI.
-DBI offers financial aid to Evangel members only.
+Any NSF returned checks must be paid in full by cash, charge or cashier's check along with bounced check fees charged to DBI.
+DBI offers financial aid to Evangel members only (if such funds are available at the time).
 The member must be in good standing, have met all of the requirements to become a member of Evangel Ministries and must provide evidence of financial hardship.